yiisoft/db/docs/en/queries/bind-parameters.md

 $command->bindValue(':id', 1);
 ```

-You can bind the value using the `?` mark question placeholders as follows:
+You can bind the value using the `?` mark question placeholders as follows.

 ```php
 <?php